 1. Make their business better

 “I have to manage the relationships and go deeper and go more profoundly with the referral partners to show them that I care about them.
 I need to educate them, educate their teams, I need to help them with tactics to improve their business.
 It’s not just about buying them coffee and taking them to a play, that’s all the fluffy stuff.
 But what am I doing to help them grow their business?”

 This quote from our interview with Legacy Mutual’s Jennifer Hernandez speaks for itself.
 In a competitive market, you must go deeper with your referral partners in order to provide value back to them that is enriching to their business.

-Become an expert in a skill or best practice that will be of business value to your partners (and very likely also yourself) that you can teach them to implement.
+Become an expert in a skill or practice that adds value to your partners (as well as yourself).
+This way, you can teach them to implement it in their businesses.

-For example, there are lots of people that lack exposure to advertising platforms like Facebook Ads that allow them to reach targeted local demographic groups to push awareness of their brand or services.
+For example, many people lack exposure to advertising platforms like Facebook Ads.
+This specific platform allows people to target local demographic groups and provide awareness of their brand or service.

-Invest the time to understand this skill on a deep level so that you’re speaking from a place of expertise, and can seamlessly teach your partners how to use it to better their own business.
+Invest time in understanding this skill on a deeper level so that you can speak from expertise.
+Furthermore, you can seamlessly teach your partners how to use it to better their own business.